RobinMicek/Simplyletters/README.md

 If you want to only send newsletter to a single email, the user with that email is not required to be signed on Simplyletters.

-* To create and send a newsletter you will first need to create a admin with API level access in the **Admins** tab.
+* To create and send a newsletter you will first need to create an admin with API level access in the **Admins** tab.
 * Then you need post a request with the newsletter configuration.

 ```